-KR18-04 zircons come from a Neoproterozoic rhyolite body associated with the glaciolacustrine Konnarock Formation in the Blue Ridge Mountains of Virginia, USA (MacLennan et al., 2020) (36°41'47.95'' N, 81°24'22.08'' W).
+KR18-04 zircons come from a Neoproterozoic rhyolite body associated with the glaciolacustrine Konnarock Formation in the Blue Ridge Mountains of Virginia, USA (MacLennan et al., 2020) (36°41'47.95" N, 81°24'22.08" W).
 The Konnarock Formation is part of a structurally continuous sedimentary sequence deposited in a continental rift environment (Merschat et al., 2014).
 This sequence unconformably overlies gneisses that are related to the Mesoproterozoic Grenville orogeny.
-ID-TIMS U-Pb ages for zircon separated from KR18-04 were used to show that glacial sedimentation was occurring at tropical latitudes at ~751 Ma, 30 million years prior to the Sturtian Snowball Earth (MacLennan et al., 2020).
+ID-TIMS U-Pb ages for zircon separated from KR18-04 were used to show that glacial sedimentation was occurring at tropical latitudes at \sim 751 Ma, 30 million years prior to the Sturtian Snowball Earth (MacLennan et al., 2020).
 The post-depositional history of the region is complex and poorly resolved (Roden, 1991).
-Zircon fission track dates ($T_c = ~205^{\circ}$ C) from the Blue Ridge are variably reset by burial reheating and range in age from ~617 Ma to late Paleozoic dates (Naeser et al., 2016).
-Zircon (U-Th)/He dates ($T_c = ~180^{\circ}$ C for crystalline zircon) from the Blue Ridge are contemporaneous with the late-stages of the Alleghenian orogeny indicating that the zircon He chronometer was fully reset by burial reheating and records synorogenic exhumation (Basler et al., 2021).
+Zircon fission-track dates ($T{\text{closure}} = \sim 205 \,^{\circ}\text{C}$) from the Blue Ridge are variably reset by burial reheating and range in age from ~ 617 Ma to late Paleozoic dates (Naeser et al., 2016).
+Zircon (U-Th)/He dates ($T{closure} = \sim 180 \,^{\circ}C$ for crystalline zircon) from the Blue Ridge are contemporaneous with the late stages of the Alleghenian orogeny, indicating that the zircon He chronometer was fully reset by burial reheating and records synorogenic exhumation (Basler et al., 2021).

 The KR18-04 rhyolite is crystal-rich with prominent, dominantly euhedral K-feldspar and quartz phenocrysts (MacLennan et al., 2020).
-Zircon grains separated from KR18-04 are euhedral, pink-orange, transparent, and have few to no inclusions.
-Grains exhibit concentric zoning in cathodoluminescence images with some faint, broad growth zones Click or tap here to enter text.
-(Fig. S3).
-Raman data suggest that grains have accumulated low-to-intermediate radiation damage densities with equivalent alpha doses ranging from 5×10^{16} to 2×10^{17} α/g (McKanna et al., 2023).
+Zircon grains separated from KR18-04 are euhedral, pink-orange, and transparent, and they have few to no inclusions.
+Grains exhibit concentric zoning in cathodoluminescence images with some faint, broad growth zones (Fig. S3).
+Raman data suggest that grains have accumulated low to intermediate radiation damage densities with equivalent alpha doses ranging from $5 \times 10^{16} \alpha \text{ g}^{-1}$ to $2 \times 10^{17} \alpha \text{ g}^{-1}$ (McKanna et al., 2023).

-Twelve single-crystal zircon ID-TIMS U-Pb analyses for KR18-04 are presented by MacLennan et al. (2020).
-Zircon were initially chemically abraded at 185 °C for 12 h.
-However, since many of these analyses retained significant Pb-loss, the intensity of chemical abrasion was increased to 210 °C for up to 14 h for the remaining samples.
-The twelve reported 206 Pb/ 238 U dates - which combine both leaching conditions - range from 753.08 ± 0.33 to 741.21 ± 0.35 Ma.
-The reported data are statistically over-dispersed for a single population.
-The authors attribute the spread in ages along concordia and the one discordant analysis to residual Pb-loss (their Fig. S10).
-The reported eruption age for the sample derived from the eight oldest analyses and determined using a Bayesian Markov Chain Monte Carlo technique is 752.60 +0.12/-0.65 Ma.
+A total of 12 single-crystal zircon ID-TIMS U-Pb analyses for KR18-04 are presented by MacLennan et al. (2020).
+Zircon grains were initially chemically abraded at 185 °C for 12 h.
+However, because many of these analyses retained significant Pb loss, the intensity of chemical abrasion was increased to 210 °C for up to 14 h for the remaining samples.
+The 12 reported $^{206}\text{Pb}/^{238}\text{U}$ dates - which combine both leaching conditions - range from 753.08 ± 0.33 to 741.21 ± 0.35 Ma.
+The reported data are statistically overdispersed for a single population.
+The authors attribute the spread in ages along concordia and the one discordant analysis to residual Pb loss (their Fig. S10).
+The reported eruption age for the sample derived from the eight oldest analyses and determined using a Bayesian Markov chain Monte Carlo technique is 752.60 + 0.12/-0.65 Ma.